 Menopause symptoms on their own are enough to make you want to rip your hair out.
 From hot flashes to sleeplessness to vaginal dryness, it’s a lot to deal with at once.
-And there’s yet another menopause symptom that many women shy away from talking about: hair loss.
+And there’s yet another menopause symptom that many women shy away from talking about: hair loss and thinning hair.

-It’s not that hair loss during menopause is uncommon: up to two-thirds of women experience hair loss after menopause, with many women experiencing it between 50 and 60.
-(And it’s not abnormal to experience hair loss even younger than that – 1 in 8 women under 35 struggle with it).
+It’s not that it’s uncommon: a new study found over 52% of women over 50 will experience hair loss after menopause, and it’s not abnormal to experience it even younger than that — one in eight women under 35 struggle with hair loss.

-So why aren’t more women talking about hair loss?
+So why aren’t more women talking about it?
 For one, it can be embarrassing.
-While hair loss is practically a coming-of-age rite for men, women are expected to have a full head of hair at any age.
+Though hair loss is practically a coming-of-age rite for men, women are expected to have a full head of hair at any age.

-And if we’re not talking about it with our friends, you can bet that many women are not talking about hair loss with their doctor.
+And if we’re not talking about it with our friends, you can bet that many women are not talking about it with their doctors.
 There is a ton of misinformation out there, so let’s take a look at some of the most popular myths about menopause and hair loss.

 Is hair loss genetic?

-Female pattern hair loss or androgenetic alopecia is the most common pattern of hair loss in women.
+Female pattern hair loss, or androgenetic alopecia, is the most common kind of hair loss in women.
 Androgenetic alopecia happens as the result of a genetically predetermined shorter growth phase.
 So after you shed hair naturally (it’s perfectly normal to shed 50-100 hairs every day, by the way), alopecia simply slows down your hair’s regrowth.
 The hair follicles shrink, resulting in thinning hair.

 Will I lose all of my hair during menopause?

-Women don’t experience hair loss as men do.
+Women don’t experience hair loss like men do.
 Instead of a receding hairline and pronounced bald spots, most women experience thinning hair, particularly at the scalp.
-You won’t suddenly wake up bald, but that doesn’t make hair loss any easier to deal with.
+You won’t suddenly wake up bald, but that doesn’t make the problem any easier to deal with.

 Should I see a doctor about hair loss during menopause?

 Absolutely.
-Some women aren’t vocal about hair loss because it isn’t life-threatening, and they don’t want to appear superficial, especially if they’re comparing it to other menopause symptoms like hot flashes and sleeplessness that impact their daily lives.
+Some women aren’t vocal about the problem because it isn’t life threatening, and they don’t want to appear vain, especially if they’re comparing it to other menopause symptoms like hot flashes and sleeplessness that impact their daily lives.

 First, see your doctor to help rule out any causes of hair loss that aren’t purely genetic.
-They may recommend one of the following treatments for female pattern hair loss:
+They may recommend one of the following treatments:

 - Oral medications like spironolactone are sometimes used for women who haven’t been successful with minoxidil.
 They can block the androgen hormones that often cause hair loss in women.
 They do come with a few side effects, including weight gain, loss of sex drive, depression, and fatigue.

-- Hair transplant surgery is an option when you have hair loss at the top of your head.
+- Hair transplant surgery is an option when you have thinning hair on the top of your head.
 During surgery, your dermatologist or surgeon would remove tiny patches of skin from the back or sides of your scalp and implant them into the bald sections.
-The downsides?
+The downside?
 It can be very expensive and painful.

-- Laser therapy is another option that was recently approved by the FDA for hereditary hair loss that can improve hair density.
+- Laser therapy is an option recently approved by the FDA for hereditary hair loss.
+It can improve hair density.

-There are dozens of trendy supplements out there that claim to support hair growth, like these ridiculous gummies endorsed by the Kardashians.
-Hair growth supplements typically contain a mixture of vitamin C, vitamin A, omega-3 fatty acids and biotin.
-While these vitamins may not be necessarily harmful, they’ll do little to regrow hair or help thicken thinning hair.
+There are dozens of trendy supplements out there that claim to support hair growth, like those ridiculous gummies endorsed by the Kardashians.
+Hair growth supplements typically contain vitamin C, vitamin A, Omega 3 fatty acids, and biotin.
+While these vitamins may not be harmful, they’ll do little to regrow hair or help thicken thinning hair.

 What’s more, a healthy diet will provide all of those vitamins naturally.
 If you’re already getting the nutrients you need, you don’t need to take supplements.

 Parting your hair on a different side, getting a shorter haircut, getting layers added to your hair, and embracing different hair accessories can make your hair feel fuller and thicker.
-Talk to your hair stylist about your options for keeping your hair healthy and full – they’re bound to have lots of ideas!
+Talk to your hair stylist about your options for keeping your hair healthy and full.
+He or she is bound to have lots of ideas.